calvindotsg/financial-modelling/README.md

 ## Overview
 The Stock History Analysis project aims to determine the preferred portfolio composition from constituents within the S&P 500 index.
 This is achieved by analyzing historical stock data using various technical analysis models.
 The project is currently in its initial iteration and is a work in progress.

-### Key Components
-- **Library Imports**: Essential libraries such as `yfinance`, `pandas`, and `json` are imported to handle data retrieval, manipulation, and storage.
-- **Data Retrieval**: The `get_stock_data` function fetches historical stock data for a given ticker and period using the `yfinance` library.
-- **Data Processing**: The retrieved data is cleaned and processed to calculate various metrics like closing price, percentage change, holding period yield, holding period return, and portfolio value assuming an initial investment of $1000.
-- **Ticker Symbol Reading**: The `read_ticker_symbols` function reads ticker symbols from a CSV file, which allows for batch processing of multiple stocks.
-- **Main Execution**: The main block of the notebook orchestrates the reading of ticker symbols and the retrieval of stock data for each symbol.
-The results are then appended to a list and printed in JSON format.

 ## Objectives
 The primary objective of this iteration is to:
 - Retrieve and clean historical stock data for analysis.
 - Calculate key financial metrics that will serve as inputs for technical analysis models.
+- Store historical stock price data with a suitable schema in Google Firestore document database.
 - Prepare the groundwork for integrating various technical analysis models in future iterations.

+### Key Components
+The key implementation and rationale of the financial-modelling project are:
+- **Data Retrieval from stock data source**: The `get_stock_data` function fetches historical stock data for a given ticker and period using the `OpenBB` library from `yfinance` data source.
+- **Data Retrieval from Firestore document database**: Determine the most recent stock price data stored in database, to update with up to date data from stock data source.
+- **Firestore document database schema**: Each ticker symbols is stored in a separate Firestore collection.
+Each collection contains documents of stock price data, with ISO 8601 date string as document id and fields storing stock price data.
+- **Data Processing**: The retrieved data is cleaned and processed to calculate various metrics like closing price, percentage change, holding period yield, holding period return, and portfolio value assuming an initial investment of $1000.
+- **Main Execution**: The main block of the notebook orchestrates the reading of ticker symbols and the retrieval of stock data for each symbol.
+The results are then appended to a list and printed in JSON format.

 ## Getting started
 To use this project, follow these steps:
+1. Clone the GitHub repository to your local machine using `git clone https://github.com/calvindotsg/financial-modelling.git`.
+2. Create a Python virtual environment for this project using `python -m venv venv` and activate it using `source venv/bin/activate` (Linux/Mac) or `venv\Scripts\activate` (Windows).
+3. Provide environment variables in the `./.env` file in your project directory.
+You can use the `./.env.example` file as a template.
+Make sure to include Firebase service account key file in the `./env` folder.
+4. Install the required dependencies as per the `requirements.txt` file using `pip install -r requirements.txt`.
+5. To run the project, execute the main script `python app.py`, in the following path `src/main/app.py`.
+This will initiate the analysis and provide insights into the preferred portfolio composition based on historical stock data.

+To access accompanying Jupyter Notebook in this project, follow these steps:
 1. Ensure you have Jupyter Notebook or JupyterLab installed.
 2. Clone the repository and navigate to the project directory.
 3. Open the `notebooks/stock-history.ipynb` notebook.